Keyboard shortcuts

 Runtime memory (fib benchmark)~3.5 MB RSS

-wasmtime binary for comparison56.3 MB
+wasmtime binary for comparison~56 MB

 Benchmark results

 Representative benchmarks comparing zwasm against wasmtime 41.0.1, Bun 1.3.8, and Node v24.13.0 on Apple M4 Pro.
-16 of 29 benchmarks match or beat wasmtime.
-25/29 within 1.5x.
+The majority of the 29 benchmarks match or beat wasmtime; a few compute-heavy long-running ones (e.g. st_fib2) still trail Cranelift AOT.

 BenchmarkzwasmwasmtimeBunNode